MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/attfrom.md

 **Applies to**: Outlook

-The **attFrom** attribute is encoded as a **TRP** structure which encodes the display name and e-mail address of the sender, followed by the display name and address of the sender, followed by any necessary padding.
+The **attFrom** attribute is encoded as a **TRP** structure which encodes the display name and email address of the sender, followed by the display name and address of the sender, followed by any necessary padding.
 The format for **attFrom** is as follows:

  **attFrom** _:_